middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 Faculty in a school shall have the right to remove one or more of its representatives to the Faculty Senate and to elect another representative to serve the time remaining in the previous representative's term, using a process agreed to by the school’s regular faculty.

-The Faculty Senate shall schedule open Senate meetings at least once each semester and shall announce such open meetings in appropriate Institute publications\_.\_ Any member of the Faculty Assembly may attend an open meeting.
+The Faculty Senate shall schedule open Senate meetings at least once each semester and shall announce such open meetings in appropriate Institute publications.
+Any member of the Faculty Assembly may attend an open meeting.
 The Faculty Senate may hold closed meetings, at which attendance shall be by invitation only.
 The Faculty Senate may take action in closed meetings.
 A quorum shall consist of a majority of the members of the Faculty Senate, participating in person or digitally.

 Chairpersons of standing committees serve as ex-officio members of the Faculty Senate.
 They shall attend Senate meetings when requested to do so.
 The president of the Senate shall consult with the chair of the Faculty Evaluation Committee as needed.
 Decisions made by the Academic Policy, Standards and Instruction Committee, other than those that involve specific cases of violation of academic standards, are reviewed by the Senate president, who in turn may, when necessary, consult the Faculty Senate and school faculty members as appropriate.